PGY 1 |

 PGY 3

-6 months Child & Youth Psychiatry, 6 months Geriatric Psychiatry
+6 blocks Child & Youth Psychiatry, 6 blocks Geriatric Psychiatry

 Senior Residency (PGY 4 & 5)

-Mandatory rotations include 3 blocks of Consultation-Liason psychiatry, 2 blocks of shared care psychiatry, 2 blocks of addiction psychiatry, 3 blocks of chronic care psychiatry and 1 block of emergency psychiatry.
+Mandatory rotations include 3 blocks of Consultation-Liaison psychiatry, 2 blocks of shared care psychiatry, 2 blocks of addiction psychiatry, 3 blocks of chronic care psychiatry (option of 1 block forensic psychiatry) and 1 block of emergency or inpatient psychiatry.

 During the senior residency years, the resident assumes more leadership in the education and supervision of junior residents, while consolidating and further developing career track interest through electives and selectives, including research.